 Mia Luhtanen Arter, USDN Operations Director

-Mia Arter is Operations Director for USDN, where she is responsible for implementing and tracking USDN activities to fulfill the network’s strategic plans, including providing program oversight, financial and organizational management, and other operational support, as well as staffing the USDN Peer Learning Exchange and 2016 USDN Building Diversity Fellowship.
-She has previously directed member information sharing and networking programs for USDN, including helping to build the network's exemplary peer-sharing website.
-She has also worked for The Chicago Council on Global Affairs, researching immigration, economics, and global agricultural development and supporting a fellowship program of emerging Chicago leaders.
+Mia Arter is Operations Director for USDN, where she is responsible for the internal operations for the organization.
+In this role, she assists in staffing USDN’s member-led governance structure and strategic planning processes, as well as other management, finance, legal, technology, and human resource responsibilities.
+She has previously directed member information sharing and networking programs for USDN, including the Peer Learning Exchange, the EDI Fellowship, and building the network's exemplary first peer-sharing website.
+Prior to USDN, she worked for The Chicago Council on Global Affairs and Loyola University’s Center for Urban Research and Learning.
 She volunteers as Board Secretary of the Luhtanen Howes Charitable Foundation and the Riveredge Outdoor Learning Elementary School and as Board President of the Friends of the W.J.
 Niederkorn Library.
 She received a B.A. from Loyola University Chicago in sociology and international studies and lives with her family in Port Washington, Wisconsin.

 Michael Battista, CNCA Program Coordinator